 Blending often incompatible systems of thought, the resulting hodge-podge lacked rigour from the stern standpoint of academics and ideologues alike.
 But in rock music a little rigour is rather bracing and galvanizing.
 Too much is plain rigid, but Gang of Four hit just the right balance.
 In the grand tradition of British art-rock, theory helped them achieve the sort of conceptual breakthroughs that more organically evolving groups never reach.

-On launch, Disco Elysium presents you with 24 bizarre skills, half of which you can’t even vaguely understand.
-These are actually your subpersonalities.
+Most games are mindless.
+But, on launch, Disco Elysium presents you with 24 bizarre skills, half of which you can’t even vaguely understand.
+These are actually your mind, your subpersonalities.
 8 As well as this incredibly loud internal chorus, your character state includes your overall archetype (“Intellectual, Psyche, Motorics, Physique”); your political ideologies (nonexclusive); your identity projects and Idees fixes (“Thought Cabinet”); and crucially your outfit, which drastically alters your personality and capacities.

 It is a point and click whodunnit with an amnesic protagonist, for fuck’s sake!
 4 Yet another lesson, if you needed one, that there is no genre so overdone, no trope too passé, that a great artist cannot wring more out of.
 In art, nothing is ruined, nothing is useless, nothing is meaningless.
 (One reason it can never be realistic.)
 So, revitalising.

 It’s far more politically sophisticated than most books.
 I call it political fiction because it depicts the emotional and structural detail of several wildly different worldviews so well, better than anything since Red Plenty (2010).
 They made something smarter than themselves, they satirise their own too.
 This can happen!
 3